Remote

 Proximity to Boundaries: Why This Matters

-According to building regulations drawings, where any part of the house extension designs is within 2.0 metres of a boundary, the height limit drops to 3.0 metres.
+Boundary proximity directly affects: Maximum permissible height, neighbour impact, and enforcement risk.
+According to building regulations for architectural design, where any part of the house extension plans is within 2.0 metres of a boundary, the height limit drops to 3.0 metres.
+Professional drawings must clearly dimension: boundary offsets, external wall positions, and roof profiles, ensuring compliance with online architectural plans and permitted development guidelines.

 Designated Land & PD Restrictions